magomimmo/modern-cljs/doc/tutorial-05.md

 > little bit out of its defaults?
 This is one them.
 Here you have to
 > choose between two alternatives: or you adhere to the very diffused
 > convention of keeping the `js` resources confined in a `js`
-> subdirectory of the directory where your html pages live, either to
+> subdirectory of the directory where your html pages live, either, to
-> not incur into the above incidental complexity you stay with the
+> not incur into the above incidental complexity, you stay with the
 > defaults of `boot-cljs` task and completely give up with an almost
 > universal convention of the web.